vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Property Drawers/UI Toolkit Editors.md

-## Property drawers - UI Toolkit requirements
+## Property drawers: UI Toolkit requirements
 ### Description
 By default the Editor that draws fields is an IMGUI inspector.
 UI Toolkit property drawers cannot be drawn inside of an IMGUI context.